rowanthorpe/safe-key-setup/README.md

 If you are still reading (perhaps you are a friend who I pointed here to help me improve it), then please read the source for clues, and if you do test-run it please do so on a throwaway keyring, etc...

+For bug reports or similar, please contact: rowan@rowanthorpe.com